Kimserey/BlogArchive/20170401_cost_of_living_in_london.md

 In 2015, I decided to relocate from Singapore to London.
 At the time I had no idea about the cost of living, the places where I should rent and places where the groceries would be the cheapest.

 Fast forward to today, March 2017, I moved back from London to Singapore.
 I stayed around London for more than a year and a half and while I was there, I kept an extremely close look to every in and out from my bank account.
+I even created an app [Expense King](https://www.kimsereylam.com/expenseking) to track my expenses coming out from my bank account.

 Today I would like to share what I wish someone would have shared before I relocated, __a post about cost of living in London__.
 This post will be composed by 6 parts: